-The Professional Geologist staff at The Probing Company has conducted hundreds of soil gas sampling jobs across the US including work in Georgia, Alabama, Mississippi, Tennessee, Florida, North Carolina, South Carolina and Virginia.
+The Professional Geologist staff at The Probing Company has conducted hundreds of soil gas sampling jobs across the US including work in Georgia, Alabama, Mississippi, Louisiana, Florida, Tennessee, South Carolina, North Carolina and Virginia.
 We conduct soil gas/soil vapor sampling utilizing the Geoprobe® Post Run Tubing method; installing vapor implants, and by utilizing vapor pins for sub slab soil gas sampling.
 We can leak test most sampling points utilizing a variety of methods.

 Post Run Tubing Sampling Method